-By now you are already aware that there are different types of translations.
-The translation process can be classified into four main categories.
-We have translation technique, translation methods, translation types based on the end product and finally translation types based on technical fields.
-In this article we will look at the different types of translations that we have based on the different technical fields.
+By now you already know that there are different translations.
+The translation process can be classified into four major categories.
+We have translation techniques, translation methods, translation types based on the end product, and finally translation types based on technical fields.
+In this article, we will look at the different translations that we have based on the different technical fields.

 General translations are exactly what their name suggests, they are general translations.
-These are the types of translations that don’t belong to a particular professional field where specialist knowledge is needed.
-What this means is that any form of text is translated and these texts don’t usually have jargons that are not widely known.
-Anyone who understands and speaks your language pairs fluently is in a position to do general translations because they don’t really need some form of specialized translator to do it.
-Translators who constantly work on general translations are usually referred to as general purpose translators.
+These are the translations that don’t belong to a particular professional field where specialist knowledge is needed.
+What this means is that any form of text is translated and these texts rarely have jargons that are not widely known.
+Anyone who understands and speaks your language pairs fluently is able to do general translations because they don’t really need a specialized translator to do it.
+Translators who constantly work on general translations are usually referred to as general-purpose translators.

-Apart from general translations, all the other translations that will be mentioned on this article can be referred to as technical translations.
+Apart from general translations, all the other translations that will be mentioned in this article can be referred to as technical translations.
 This is because for this translation to be done, it needs a specialist’s knowledge.
 They are translations that can be found in technical professional fields.
-Fields like Engineering, IT or industry related fields.
-Simply put, for technical translations to be a success, a specialist translator is needed and depending on what field they are in, they are able to deliver translations that specific to a particular specialty.
-It is important to note that legal, financial and medical translations are not part of technical translations.
+Fields like engineering, IT, or industry-related fields.
+Simply put, for technical translations to be a success, a specialist translator is needed, and depending on what field they are in, they can deliver translations that specific to a particular specialty.
+It is important to note that legal, financial, and medical translations are not part of technical translations.

-Scientific translations are greatly related and impacted by the scientific field.
+Scientific translations are greatly related and affected by the scientific field.
 Any scientific document that has to be translated will be referred to as a scientific translation.
-Simply put this is the translation of scientific research or documents that are related to science and what not.
-Most of the texts translated in the scientific field, are usually texts that invariably contain domain-specific terminology, and often involve cutting edge research.
-Anyone who takes up scientific translations, must be an individual who has wide knowledge on science and fully grasps the terminologies and jargons used in the field.
+Simply put this is the translation of scientific research or documents that are related to science and whatnot.
+Most of the texts translated in the scientific field are usually texts that invariably contain domain-specific terminology and often involve cutting edge research.
+Anyone who takes up scientific translations must be an individual who has a wide knowledge of science and fully grasps the terminologies and jargon used in the field.
 It is not a translation type that can be carried out by just anyone.

 These are the translations found in the finance sector.
-Any documents in banking, stock exchange, forex, financing and financial reporting all fall under financial translation.
-If you do not have knowledge on finance and everything that surrounds it, you will not be able to carry out any form of financial translations.
-It is only done by translators who have specialized in finance and even understand the terminologies used and what not.
+Any documents in banking, stock exchange, forex, financing, and financial reporting all fall under financial translation.
+If you do not have knowledge of finance and everything that surrounds it, you cannot carry out any form of financial translations.
+It is only done by translators who have specialized in finance and even understand the terminologies used and whatnot.
 Any competent translator could translate a bank statement, for example, so that wouldn’t typically be considered a financial translation.
 This means that for these translations to be a success, translators with domain expertise are needed.

 When you hear the word legal, your head automatically registers law.
 Legal translations are the type of translations that are related to law and the legal process.
-Anyone who would love to work in legal translation, must have prior knowledge on law everything else that it entails.
-It would be extremely hard for someone who has no knowledge in law to take on any form of legal translations.
-A translator taking on legal translations without legal knowledge will not be able to fully grasp the legal concepts and won’t know how to write in legal style or understand the differences between legal systems, and how best to translate concepts that don’t correspond.
+Anyone who would love to work in legal translation must have prior knowledge of law everything else that it entails.
+It would be extremely hard for someone who has no knowledge of the law to take on any form of legal translation.
+A translator taking on legal translations without legal knowledge cannot fully grasp the legal concepts and won’t know how to write in a legal style or understand the differences between legal systems, and how best to translate concepts that don’t correspond.

 These kinds of translations can also be referred to as legal translations.
-This is because the translations involve translations of legal verifications, certification or notarization that is common in many jurisdictions.
-There is no much to say about these kinds of translation apart from they also need a specialized professional to carry them out.
+This is because the translations involve translations of legal verifications, certification, or notarization that is common in many jurisdictions.
+There is not much to say about these kinds of translations apart from they also need a specialized professional to carry them out.

 This another form of translation that falls under the legal translation body.
 Just like juridical translations, judicial translations usually happen around courts and we all know that anything that involves the courts, has to be legal.
 Be sure not to confuse the two because it is very easy to do so.
 The kinds of translations found in judicial translations are court proceeding documentation like judgments, minutes, testimonies, etc.